 Hey y’all, I wanted to talk to you about personality tests.
-I will be covering things like DISC, Myer Briggs, etc. Come check it out!
+I will be covering DISC, Myer Briggs, etc. Come check it out!

 Small disclaimer: I am in no way a psychology expert.
 This post hatched because of a conversation I had with a friend of a friend I have.